-ria Indicators ToC Outcomes The unit of certification deals fairly and transparently with all smallholders (Independent and Scheme) and other local businesses.
+Crite ria Indicators ToC Outcomes 5.1 The unit of certification deals fairly and transparently with all smallholders (Independent and Scheme) and other local businesses.
 5.1.1 Current and previous period prices paid for FFB are publicly available and accessible by smallholders.
 5.1.2 (C) Evidence is available that the unit of certification regularly explains the FFB pricing to smallholders.
-5.1.3 (C) Fair pricing, including premium pricing, when applicable, is agreed with smallholders in the supply base and documented.
-5.1.4 (C) Evidence is available that all parties, including women and independent representative organizations assisting smallholders where requested, are involved in decision-making processes and understand the contracts.
-These include those involving finance, loans/credits, and repayments through FFB price reductions for replanting and/or other support ToC Outcomes Inclusive access to benefits 5.1.5 Contracts are fair, legal and transparent and have an agreed timeframe.5.1.6 (C) Agreed payments are made in a timely manner and receipts deals fairly and transparently with all smallholders (Independent and Scheme) and other deals fairly and publicly available and accessible by smallholders. publicly available and accessible by smallholders.
-5.1.2 (C) Evidence is available that the unit of certification regularly explains the FFB pricing to smallholders.
-5.1.3 (C) Fair pricing, including premium pricing, when applicable, is agreed with smallholders in the supply base and documented.
-5.1.4 (C) Evidence is available that all parties, including women and independent representative organizations assisting smallholders where requested, areinvolved indecision-making processes and understand the contracts.
+Inclusive access to benefits 5.1.3 (C) Fair pricing, including premium pricing, when applicable, is agreed with smallholders in the supply base and documented.
+5.1.4 (C) Evidence is available that all parties, including women and independent representative organizations assisting smallholders where requested, are involved indecision-making processes and understand the contracts.
 These include those involving finance, loans/credits, and repayments through FFB price reductions for replanting and/or other support mechanisms where applicable.
 5.1.5 Contracts are fair, legal and transparent and have an agreed timeframe.
+5.1.6 (C) Agreed payments are made in a timely manner and receipts specifying price, weight, deductions and amount paid are given.

 Crit eria Indicators ToC Outcomes 5.1 The unit of certification deals fairly and transparently with all 5.1.7 Weighing equipment is verified by an independent third party on a regular basis (this can be government).
 Inclusive access to benefits smallholders (Independent and Scheme) and other local businesses.
 (Continued) 5.1.8 The unit of certification supports Independent Smallholders with certification, where applicable, ensuring mutual agreements between the unit of certification and the smallholders on who runs the internal control system (ICS), who holds the certificates, and who holds and sells the certified material. Ť 5.1.9 (C) The unit of certification has a grievance mechanism for smallholders and all grievances raised are dealt with in a timely manner.
-5.2 The unit of certification supports improved livelihoods of smallholders and their inclusion in sustainable palmoil value chains.
-5.2.1 The unit of certification consults with interested smallholders (irrespective of type) including women or other partners in their supply base to assess their needs for support to improve their livelihoods and their interest in RSPO certification.
+5.2 The unit of certification supports improved livelihoods of smallholders and their inclusion in sustainable palm oil value chains.
+5.2.1 Theunitofcertification consults with interested smallholders (irrespective of type) including women or other partners in their supply base to assess their needs for support to improve their livelihoods and their interest in RSPO certification.
 Inclusive access to benefits 1 5.2.2 The unit of certification develops and implements livelihood improvement programmes, including at least capacity building to enhance productivity, quality, organizational and managerial competencies, and specific elements of RSPO certification (including the RSPO Standard for Independent Smallholder).
 PROCEDURALNOTE: The RSPO has approved the Independent Smallholder Standard in November 2019.